Folkestone Groomers Directory

 Visit Folkestone Dog Training Club →

-Best Behaviour School for Dogs (Hythe)
+Hythe Puppy Training: Best Behaviour School for Dogs

 Best Behaviour School for Dogs runs puppy and junior classes in Hythe, teaching basic commands with advanced heel work and recall techniques as your dog matures.
 They also offer group dog walks where your puppy can enjoy off-lead exercise in a secure field with other dogs—great for burning energy and building social skills.